Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Spectral properties

 Taking these limitations into account, we find that phases I and III show good agreement in terms of the principal low-energy excitations.
-Phases II and IV also display the expected qualitative features, aside from the absence of a spectral gap, which follows directly from limitation (i).
+Phases II and IV also display the expected qualitative features, aside from the absence of a spectral gap, which follows directly from limitation (1).
 More significant deviations from PSG-based expectations appear in phases V and VI.
-However, comparison of the equal-time spin structure factors with mean-field results suggests that either beyond–mean-field corrections could account for these discrepancies or these could be signatures of incipient magnetic orders which are captured in DMRG and Keldysh pf-FRG.
+A comparison of the dynamical structure factors together with the equal-time spin structure factors with mean-field results suggests that (1) either beyond–mean-field corrections could account for these discrepancies, such as by incorporating fermion-fermion interactions, e.g., within an RPA framework~\cite{Willsher-2025,Rao-2025} or treating gauge fluctuations via Gutzwiller projection, or (2) these could be signatures of incipient magnetic orders that are captured in DMRG and Keldysh pf-FRG.

 In summary, while the Keldysh pf-FRG has intrinsic limitations, it remains a valuable tool for characterizing the main low-energy excitations beyond mean-field theory, provided that the above constraints are properly considered.